Why You Are Feeling Tired All The Time and Have No Energy

 “Extreme tiredness resulting from physical exertion or illness.”

 So, when does normal tiredness cross the line into fatigue.?
-The kind of exhaustion that you possibly need to be addressed by a doctor.
+The kind of exhaustion when you possibly need to see a doctor.

 Take care that your level of exhaustion does not interfere with your quality of life.
 Nor should it interfere with your ability to attend to normal duties associated with your work and home life.
 If it does, you need a medical check up.
 However, there really are no uniform guidelines.
 Tolerance is always subjective.
 So if you have any doubts or questions about whether or not something is normal, then seek the advice of a medical health professional.